Sino-Metal Leach

 |---|---|---|---|---|

-| Some workers reportedly work 12-hour shifts | Some workers reportedly work 12-hour shifts | 2011 | ongoing | Some workers reportedly work 12-hour shifts, compared to the eight-hour shifts outlined in Zambian law and standard in every other copper mining and processing operation in the country.
-Miners in certain departments at Sino Metals work 78-hour weeks without sufficient overtime, |
+| Excessive shift-work requirements | Some workers reported excessive shift schedules. | 2011 | ongoing | Some workers reportedly work 12-hour shifts, compared to the eight-hour shifts outlined in Zambian law and standard in every other copper mining and processing operation in the country.
+Miners in certain departments at Sino Metals work 78-hour weeks without sufficient overtime. |

 Related News2